 Baltic Sea Cities – Hanseatic Towns and Baltic Sea Resorts

 On our trips to the Baltic Sea, we discovered how fascinating Baltic Sea resorts and Hanseatic cities are.
 The seaside resorts invite you to a holiday by the sea.
 Many of them are attached Baltic Sea beachesthat are worth a visit.
 Some of the Baltic Sea cities are known for their resort architecture.
-This includes Binz, Kuehlungsborn or the Baltic Sea resorts Usedom.
+This includes Binz, Kuehlungsborn, the seaside resorts at darss or the Baltic Sea resorts Usedom.
 Others attract visitors because they offer special experiences.
-The flight of cranes in spring and autumn is one of those events that attract visitors to Zingst.
+The flight of cranes in spring and Autumn is one of those events that attract visitors to Zingst.
 Hanseatic cities on the Baltic Sea fascinate their visitors with their history.
 In Stralsund you can feel like the tradesmen who set out from there on their trading trips once upon a time.
 But there is more to it than that.
 That's why we asked travel bloggers about their favorite cities on the Baltic Sea.
 Here we present them.
 They are also good for a road trip.
 You can start in the first city and look at each one in turn.

 Ostseebad Bansin: one of the Baltic Sea resorts on Usedom